(Feature Picture: Her Excellency Paula Parviainen with our Singaporean Prime Minister Lee Hsien Loong!)

 And then on hindsight, you can see how much you have learned in just one year!

-TH: What motivates you in becoming an ambassador?
+WW: What motivates you in becoming an ambassador?

 Paula: I think that most career diplomats want to become ambassadors one day.